peter201943/peter-plan/README.md

 # peter-plan
-An effective means of controlling my time.
+An effective means of *using* my time.